Predicting stellar collision outcomes of main sequence stars: Hyperparameter optimization

 Feature normalization via ``Standard Scaler'' (a preprocessing transformation that standardizes features by removing the mean and scaling to unit variance) addresses critical challenges when processing input features.
 The transformation,

 where $\mu_X$ and $\sigma_X$ are feature-wise means and standard deviations, resolves several issues.
 In particular, the disparate physical scales of collision parameters can in principle distort distance metrics.
-For two collision scenarios $\vec{x}_i$ and $\vec{x}_j$,
+For example, considering only $m_1$ and $v_\infty$, the distance between two collision scenarios $\vec{x}_i$ and $\vec{x}_j$ is:

 This distance metric measures the dissimilarity between two stellar collisions $\vec{x}_i$ and $\vec{x}_j$ by combining differences in their physical parameters, where in raw units the velocity term $v_\infty \sim 10^2$ km/s dominates over mass differences $m \sim 1 M_\odot$, effectively reducing the metric to $d \approx |v_\infty^i - v_\infty^j|$ and obscuring the role of other parameters.
-Normalization transforms this into a balanced measure,
+Normalization transforms this into a balanced measure.
+Considering $m_1$, $v_\infty$, and $b$ for illustration:

 which properly weights each parameter's contribution when the tree-based model evaluates potential splits, ensuring divisions of the parameter space reflect true physical relationships rather than artificial scaling effects - critical for identifying thresholds where collision outcomes transition between e.g., mergers and fly-bys.
 The metric directly influences the split quality measure by determining how effectively a proposed partition separates collision regimes in this normalized feature space.